PdxCodeGuild/20171003-FullStack-Day/3 - JavaScript/labs/lab12-user_api.md

 # Lab 12: User API

 Use the [reques.in](https://reqres.in/) API to show a list of users.
 The default view should be the first page of user: [example](https://raw.githubusercontent.com/PdxCodeGuild/PythonFullStack/master/3_JavaScript/resources/formatted-cards.png).
-If that API fails for some reason, you can also use [this one](https://jsonplaceholder.typicode.com/).
+If that API fails for some reason, you can also use [this one](https://jsonplaceholder.typicode.com/) or [this one](https://randomuser.me/).

 ## Version 2